Earned Income Tax Credit (EITC) Information

 - For direct deposit, bring bank account number and routing transit number – a copy of a voided check

-- Additional documentation to claim possible tax credits, such as the first-time homebuyer credit
+- Additional documentation to claim possible tax credits

 Do you qualify for the EITC?